Biscgit/Riveer/README.md

 docker run -it --rm --name riveer_broker -p 5672:5672 rabbitmq:latest
 ```

-Then you can run the `Riveer` with the following command:
+Then you can run the `Riveer` with the following command.
+Ensure to use a pool witch allows concurrent execution for
+parallel running tasks:

 ```shell
 python -m celery -A main worker --beat --pool=threads --loglevel=INFO